blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Dependency updates
 * Upgraded [solution_name] Alpine Docker image to 3.18 to pull the latest curl version with no known vulnerabilities.
-* Removed curl as a dependency by updating [solution_name] Ubuntu Docker image to use wget instead of curl.
+* Removed curl as a dependency from [solution_name] Ubuntu Docker image by using wget instead of curl.